Launch Recite Me assistive technology

 How the SEND Team support transition into Primary School

 The Specialist Teaching Team supports early years providers to consider how they can work in partnership with parents and schools to ensure that transitions are successful.
+Please find information on the SEND Support Offer to Milton Keynes settings/schools.

 Primary to Secondary